Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 ## <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/master/Recommended_Options/Filamentalist_Rewinder/Assets/Filamentalist_Brain_Logo.png" width="50" height="60"> Tuning

 Tune by setting the Tensioner Arm clamping force.
 The arm does not need an extreme amount of tension.
 To tune the spring force, lift the tensioner and insert a section of filament through the o-ring bearing interface and into the bowden tube.
-Hold the center roller by placing your thumb against the o-rings and try to pull the filament out.
+Hold a Rim Roller to keep it from rotating and try to pull the filament out (in unload direction).
 You want the slip force to be slightly more than what the overall system drag is, so you have to imagine the range of gear motor pull force vs rewinder drag and set a slip range in-between the two "imaginary" lines.
-Adjust the spring tensioner screw accordingly and err on the light side.
+As a starting point adjust the spring tensioner screw accordingly and err on the light side.
 Run the rewinder (see test code below).
 If loose filament is forming around the filament spool during unload, tighten the spring tensioning screw.
 If no loose filament is forming around the filament roll, gradually reduce the spring tension until loose filament starts to accumulate and then increase tension in ~1/2 screw turn increments until you feel you have the lightest tension that results in a tightly packed unload.

 ## <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/master/Recommended_Options/Filamentalist_Rewinder/Assets/Filamentalist_Brain_Logo.png" width="50" height="60"> Testing